CrowdStrike/psfalcon/README.md

 # Find all rule group IDs matching the query with filter
   Requires firewall-management:read

-  -Sort [String]
-    Property and direction to sort results

-  -Filter [String]
-    An FQL filter expression

   -Query [String]
     Perform a generic substring search across all fields

-  -Offset [String]
-    The position to begin retrieving results

   -After [String]
     A pagination token used with the Limit parameter to manage pagination of results

-  -Limit [Int32]
-    Maximum number of results per request

   -All [SwitchParameter]
     Repeat requests until all available results are retrieved